InfinitySurface/AWSCloudFormation/README.md

 ### Built With

-All 3 .yaml files were editited with the built in AWS CloudFormation Designer
+All 3 .yaml files were editited with the built in AWS CloudFormation Designer.

-The CloudFormation Flowchart was made on Lucidchart
+The CloudFormation Flowchart was made on Lucidchart.

 ## Getting Started

-To get started, make sure you have an AWS account created and the 3 given .yaml files to deploy on CloudFormation
+To get started, make sure you have an AWS account created and the 3 given .yaml files to deploy on CloudFormation.

-Then proceed to you AWS dashboard and search for CloudFormation
+Then proceed to your AWS dashboard and search for CloudFormation on the search bar.

 ![Dashboard](https://user-images.githubusercontent.com/98137377/159184215-8ab5970d-f348-458d-8aaf-03dce22e4842.jpg)